mariohernandez/mariohernandezio/src/blog/vitejs.md

 * Added two new `import`s which are used by Storybook to understand Twig:
   * `vite-plugin-twig-drupal` handles transforming Twig files into JavaScript functions.
   * `@modyfi/vite-plugin-yaml` let's us pass data and variables through **YML** to our Twig components.
+* `twig-drupal-filters` allows Storybook to understand Drupal filters we may use in Twig.

 ### Creating Twig namespaces